nabilahakim/ML-Project/README.md

 # ML-Project2022

-this is a machine learning Clustering and Classification project assignment on Vehicle dataset. this assignment is to fulfill the machine learning course.
+this is a machine learning Clustering and Classification project assignment on Vehicle dataset. this assignment is to fulfill the machine learning course by using K-Means modeling and Elbow Method Evaluation.